feerposser/docker-env-list-tutorial/readme.md

 `docker run -p 80:5000 --name testing -e NAME=myname -d docker-tutorial-image`

-The command above with `-p` flag connect the 80 host port to the 5000 container port, wich is the port running the Flask service.
-The `--name` flag set a name to the container, wich you can check by typing the command:
+The command above with `-p` flag connects the 80 host port to the 5000 container port, which is the port running the Flask service.
+The `--name` flag sets a name to the container, which you can check by typing the command:

 `docker ps`

-and searching for name column with container called 'testing' or any name that you settled.
-The `-e` flag is who insert the variables in the container.
-The -e is folowed by this sintax:
+and searching for the name column with a container called 'testing' or any name that you set.
+The `-e` flag is the one that inserts the variables in the container.
+The -e is followed by this syntax:

 `VARIABLE=VALUE`

-This will create inside the container a environment variable with the name and value that you type.
-After start the container you can check this by going inside the container with command `docker exec -it container-name bash` and run the `set` command.
+This will create inside the container an environment variable with the name and value that you type.
+After starting the container you can check it by accessing the container with command `docker exec -it container-name bash` and running the `set` command.

-The `-d` flag runs the container in background.
-Last but not least, the tag image used in the build section.
+The `-d` flag runs the container in the background, and last but not least, the tag image used in the build section.

-Now, we can open the browser and check the results by fallowing the URL:
+Now, we can open the browser and check the results by following the URL:

 `http://localhost`.